Plaxtic/Basic-Linux-Security/README.md

 allsec contains binaries with all basic protections enabled.
-As the simple buffer overflow appears to be impossible here, I have included three more complex, exploitable binaries.
+As the simple buffer overflow appears to be impossible here, I have included four more complex, exploitable binaries.
 The best stuff is in allsec.

 (more to come)